DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

 ### Prepare Shapefile for Training

-We initially filter shapefile.geojson to get rid of polygons that are too small, create train and test data, and train data with balanced classes, the motivation for which is detailed [below](#class-imbalance).
+We initially filter shapefile.geojson to get rid of polygons that are too small, create train and test data, and train data with balanced classes, the motivation for which is detailed [below](#class-imbalance). **Note that the original tif image must be placed in the shapefiles directory with the image id as the file name (example: 1040010014800C00.tif)**

 If you do not have access to shapefile.geojson, there are sample train and test geojsons (already filtered) in the [shapefiles](https://github.com/kostasthebarbarian/mltools/tree/master/examples/polygon_classify_cnn/shapefiles) directory, which are sufficient for training and testing the model, so you can omit this section and continue to [Image Preprocessing](#image-preprocessing).